theandrew168/bronzebeard/docs/README.md

 ## Instructions
 These tables provide summaries for the baseline RISC-V instructions and common extensions.
 Full [specifications](https://riscv.org/technical/specifications/) be found on the RISC-V website.
+Additionally, more details about each instruction can be found [here](https://msyksphinz-self.github.io/riscv-isadoc/html/index.html).

 ### RV32I Base Instruction Set
 | Instruction          | Description |